roboflow/inference/docs/enterprise/active-learning/active_learning.md

 The `batching_strategy` field holds a dictionary with the following configuration options:

-* `batches_name_prefix`: A string representing the prefix of batches names created by Active Learning (required)
+* `batches_name_prefix`: A string representing the prefix of batch names created by Active Learning (required)
-* `recreation_interval`: One of value `["never", "daily", "weekly", "monthly"]`: representing the interval which is to be used to create separate batches - thanks to that - user can control the flow of labeling batches in time (required).
+* `recreation_interval`: One of `["never", "daily", "weekly", "monthly"]`: representing the interval which is to be used to create separate batches.
+This parameter allows the user to control the flow of labeling batches over time (required).
-* `max_batch_images`: Positive integer representing maximum size of batch (applied on top of any strategy limits) to prevent too much data to be collected (optional)
+* `max_batch_images`: Positive integer representing the maximum size of the batch (applied on top of any strategy limits) to prevent too much data from being collected (optional)

 ### Strategy limits